Friday math movie - finite element analysis

 Simulate as faithfully as possible the effects of crashing an air frame loaded with fuel (simulating a Boeing 767-200ER) into a steel and concrete structure similar to the structure of the WTC-1, North Tower, of the World Trade Center.

-From Purdue’s article, Scientists and engineers simulate jet colliding with World Trade Center, we read:
+From Purdue's article, Scientists and engineers simulate jet colliding with World Trade Center (no longer available), we read:

 The simulation could be used to better understand which elements in the building's structural core were affected, how they responded to the initial shock of the aircraft collision, and how the tower later collapsed from the ensuing fire fed by an estimated 10,000 gallons of jet fuel, said Mete Sozen, the Kettelhut Distinguished Professor of Structural Engineering in Purdue's School of Civil Engineering.